Natori (musician): Career

-In April 2024, he provided the opening song for the Wind Breaker anime series, "Absolute Zero" (絶対零度, Zettai Reido), with its official release as his first physical single on May 22.
+In April 2024, he provided the opening song for the Wind Breaker anime series, Absolute Zero (絶対零度, Zettaireido), with its official release as his first physical single on May 22.
 Later that year, in September, a collaboration between him and Tatsuya Kitani, "Chained" (いらないもの, Iranai Mono), was used as the opening song for the second season of the 2023 adaptation of Rurouni Kenshin.

+In September 2024, he and imase's song Melodrama (メロドラマ, Merodorama) was featured in vehicle manufacturer Nissan's commercial "NISSAN LOVE STORY" to commemorate Nissan's 90th Anniversary.

 In December 2024, Natori announced his art book, titled Face, also known by Mirror Surface.
 The book contains artwork related to his past 17 song releases.
-It was listed on his online store, "Natorium," in limited stock; it was released on March 12, 2025 to pre-orderers.
+It was listed on his online store, "Natorium," in limited stock; it was released on March 12, 2025 to pre-order.

-In January 2026, he provided the ending theme to the third season of Oshi no Ko with the song "Serenade".
+In January 2026, he provided the ending theme for the third season of Oshi no Ko with the song Serenade (セレナーデ, Serenāde), and released his 2nd album The Abyss (深海, Shinkai) on the 21st.

 In addition to his own musical activities, Natori has written and produced songs for other artists, such as Kobo Kanaeru, Ado, Fuwa Minato, and Hoshimachi Suisei, as well as releasing collaborations with fellow J-pop artists such as Imase, Tatsuya Kitani and Taku Inoue.
-He also contributed to Fall Apart, a tribute album dedicated to Vocaloid producer Balloon (also known as Keina Suda), with a cover of the song "Mabel" (メーベル, Mēberu).
-Natori also had a collaboration with shoe giant Nike based off his song "Overdose" to produce various designs for the Air Max Excees.
+He also contributed to Fall Apart, a tribute album dedicated to Vocaloid producer Balloon (also known as Keina Suda), with a cover of the song Mabel (メーベル, Mēberu).
+Natori also had a collaboration with the shoe company Nike based on his song "Overdose" to produce various designs for the Air Max Excees.